Catalan crisis: Independence declaration looms

 Barcelona, Spain (CNN)Spain's constitutional crisis deepened Wednesday after the nation's king lashed out at Catalan's secessionist leaders in a TV address and the region's President vowed to declare independence within days.

 The King said Catalan's leaders had acted "outside the law", and demanded they respect the country's constitution.
-There were reports that the region's President Carles Puigdemont would address Catalans from Barcelona later on Wednesday.
+Catalan President Carles Puigdemont will give a televised address to Catalans on Wednesday evening, a regional government spokesman said.

 Both sides appeared set on a collision course after Sunday's banned independence vote went ahead in the face of a violent police crackdown.